rankutah/blog/sites/rank-utah/content/services/local-seo.md

 ## SEO Reports

-Reports compare the last month with two months before so you can easily track how things are progressing.
-Here is an report from a current customer.
-Each indicator displays the % increase or decrease from the previous month.
+Reports compare the last month with the two months before so you can easily track how things are progressing.
+Below is a report from a current customer.
+Each indicator displays the percentage increase or decrease from the previous month.

 ![](../../media/local-seo-analytics-report.avif)